I tested 7 products and found FIFTY-FIFTY Mountain Bike Riser Handlebar to be the best overall option for most mountain bikers.

 The Wake Mountain bike riser handlebar is one of the best alternatives to the FIFTY-FIFTY handlebar.

 What’s great about this option is that it comes in various vibrant colors in addition to black.
-The bike is made from hard anodized premium aluminum with thick tubing with 9 mm thickness for extra durability.
+The bike is made from hard anodized premium aluminium with thick tubing with 9 mm thickness for extra durability.

 Similar to the previous option, this one is also available at a maximum length of about 780 mm with a guide to trim it down to 720 mm.